earthly/website/blog/_posts/2021-02-25-intercal-yaml-and-other-horrible-programming-languages.md

   - intercal
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll discover the quirks and special features of different programming languages.
-Learn how Earthly's methodical approach to continuous integration (CI) builds can streamline your development workflow.
-[Find out how Earthly improves your builds](/).**

 ## PROGRAM REJECTED FOR MENTAL HEALTH REASONS

 In 1972, two students learning FORTRAN came up with a fantastic new programming language called INTERCAL.
 INTERCAL is a bit unusual.
 For example, single quotes are called *sparks*, and double quotes are called *rabbit ears*, less than (<) is an *angle*, and a dash (-) is a *worm*.
 This makes the manual read like a word puzzle combined with an extended in-joke.